mod-protocol/mod/examples/api/README.md

 # Readme

-This is a standard next.js serverless api that hosts backend services for Mini-apps.
+This is a standard next.js serverless api that hosts backend services for Mods.
 You can either use a hosted version of these, or self host using this repo, and your own secrets.

 # Setup to develop locally